gymk/MyNotes/Rust/Rust_Notes.md

 - To build and run (most common)
   - `cargo run`
     - This will do both *build* and run the executable
+- To check current project/package
+  - `cargo check`
+    - [This](https://doc.rust-lang.org/cargo/commands/cargo-check.html) will check local package and all of its dependencies for errors.
+    - This will compile the packages without performing the final step of code generation, which is faster than running `cargo build`.

 ## Peformance analysis